I hate to start off a review of the Guitar Learn and Master program with a negative note.

 These are delivered through an online membership website where you watch the videos online.
 You login and get access to literally thousands of video lessons.
 For example, Guitar Tricks has over 600 lessons purely on learning specific songs.
 In terms of content, these offer much more than you can fit on 20 DVDs.

-When you compare the price of the Learn & Master Guitar course on DVD, which sells for $250 (however it's often on sale for $150 at Amazon.com), to a full year membership with Guitar Tricks or JamPlay which is approximately $150, you might start to see how much value you're getting from these membership courses.
+When you compare the price of the Learn & Master Guitar course on DVD, which sells for $250 (however it's often on sale at Amazon), to a full year membership with Guitar Tricks or JamPlay which is approximately $150, you might start to see how much value you're getting from these membership courses.

 They offer a lot more than just lessons as well.
 So before making a decision (especially if you don't own a DVD player), I would recommend you review some of the top guitar lesson websites that are available.